-11.1.1 managing the overall program approach and activities with the ISE staff on program-specific outreach and fundraising.
+11.14.1 managing the overall program approach and activities with the ISE staff on program-specific outreach and fundraising.

-11.1. collaborating with the Co-Chairs of the Ethics Program;
+11.14.2 collaborating with the Co-Chairs of the Ethics Program and DAP Fellowship Program;

-11.1 other duties as required to effectively implement the goals of the Global Coalition as outlined in the Kunming Action Plan (see Annex 2) and other relevant ISE adopted documents, statements and/or declarations from time to time.
+11.14.3 other duties as required to effectively implement the goals of the Global Coalition as outlined in the Kunming Action Plan (see Annex 2) and other relevant ISE adopted documents, statements and/or declarations from time to time.